eshengsky/ServerLog/README.md

 After registered middleware, all the logs associated with the request contain a request ID by default.
 In the same request, the request ID for all logs must be the same, and the request ID must be different in different requests.

-For example, when user A accesses the index.html process ServerLog prints 10 logs, the request ID for the 10 logs are the same, and user B also accesses the page, resulting in 10 logs, which must also have the same request ID, but different from the request ID of User A 。
+For example, when user A accesses the index.html process ServerLog prints 10 logs, the request ID for the 10 logs are the same, and user B also accesses the page, resulting in 10 logs, which must also have the same request ID, but different from the request ID of User A.

 ### Main role